easycoder/easycoder-py/README.md

 # Introduction
-**_EasyCoder_** is a high-level English-like scripting language suited for prototyping and rapid testing of ideas.
+**_EasyCoder_** is a high-level English-like domain-specific scripting language (DSL) suited for prototyping and rapid testing of ideas.
 It operates on the command line and a graphics module is under construction.
 The language is written in Python and it acts as a fairly thin wrapper around standard Python functions, giving fast compilation and good runtime performance for general applications.

+**_EasyCoder_** is well suited to building command-line or graphical applications for expressing random logic such as operating procedures and rules, or controlling physical systems, primarily wifi devices.
+It is particularly easy to construct and issue REST commands to local or remote web servers.

+For more advanced applications, **_EasyCoder_** is designed to be extensible, by enabling extra language syntax to be added via plugin-in modules.
+Once these are installed they act as seamless extensions to the basic syntax provided. **_EasyCoder_** derives its power from the use of rich and comprehensive language rather than a complex system of frameworks such as those commonly used in modern programming.
+This makes it very easy to learn as our brains are wired to operate that way.
+Having said that, the needs of most control systems are usually served by a fairly modest number of keywords and syntactic variants.
 <hr>

 There is also a JavaScript version of **_EasyCoder_**, which provides a full set of graphical features to run in a browser.
 For this, please visit